Jocelyn Brown: Career

 Jocelyn Brown further developed her musical career in the late 1970s and she worked with musicians such as Disco-Tex and the Sex-O-Lettes, Musique (Prelude Records), Dazzle, Cerrone, Inner Life, Change, Salsoul Orchestra, Luther Vandross, Brown & Brown, Hope Collective, Revanche and Incognito.

 In 1980, she appeared in Bette Midler's concert film Divine Madness singing backup as a "Harlette" along with Ula Hedwig and Diva Gray.

-In 1984, Brown released a number of singles in her own name, including "Somebody Else's Guy" (which she co-wrote and was later re-recorded in 1997 by CeCe Peniston), which reached number 2 on the Billboard R&B Singles chart (#75 on the Hot 100) and became the title track of her first album (a compilation of tracks from her career to date), released that same year.
+In 1984, Brown released several singles in her own name, including "Somebody Else's Guy" (which she co-wrote and was later re-recorded in 1997 by CeCe Peniston), which reached number two on the Billboard R&B Singles chart (number 75 on the Hot 100) and became the title track of her first album (a compilation of tracks from her career to date), released that same year.
 Although she scored another big Dance (and minor R&B) hit two years later with the oft-sampled tune, "Love's Gonna Get You", her solo career never really took off and she continued to sing on other people's records.

 She has more than twenty hits on the Hot Dance Music/Club Play chart, four of which have hit number one (not including two number one dance hits she had in the late 1970s as a guest vocalist with Patrick Adams' studio band, Musique).
 She continues to record house music and have chart hits in the 21st century.
 She toured with Boy George, as a backing vocalist, worldwide with Culture Club in 1985 and appeared on their 1986 album, From Luxury to Heartache.
 In 1987, she co-wrote with Boy George his top 30 United Kingdom hit, "Keep Me in Mind".